Where does your money go?

 A group residential facility capable of housing up to eight boys between the ages of 12 and 19.
 The goal is to provide a structured environment with discipline for boys referred to it by the court, Kansas JJA, or Saint Francis Academy.

-Catholic Charities of Southwest Kansas provides help and hope for people in need regardless of their faith.
-Services include infant adoptions, adoption search and reunion, free pregnancy counseling, teen mom support, education and support for healthy relationships, counseling, addiction & recovery assessment/counseling, economic assistance, and disaster relief.
+Catholic Charities of Southwest Kansas provides help and hope for people in need regardless of faith.
+Currently, agency services include infant adoption, adoption search and reunion, free pregnancy support, counseling, life-skills courses, emergency assistance, a non-food pantry, legal immigration support, refugee resettlement, trafficked victims assistance, disaster relief and more.

 Central Kansas CASA, Inc is a 501(c)(3) non-profit organization founded in 1985 to serve children who are involved in Child in Need of Care (CINC) cases because they have been victimized by abuse and/or neglect.
 Central Kansas CASA serves children in the 20th Judicial District which includes Barton, Ellsworth, Rice, Russell, and Stafford counties.
 We also serve children in Pawnee County through a special arrangement with the Pawnee County Court.
 Our program is certified annually through the Office of Judicial Administration (OJA) of the Supreme Court of Kansas.
 We are members of the State and National CASA Associations and are officially endorsed by the American Bar Association.
 The services that CASA provides are delivered by trained community volunteers who maintain regular contact with the children whom they are appointed to, their parents, foster parents, the Court, and various agencies that provide the children with the specialized services they require.
 CASA volunteers monitor compliance with court orders and make recommendations to the court to promote the child's best interests.
 CASA volunteers are the "eyes and ears of the Judge" until safe and permanent homes are found for the children whom we serve.